google/rune/doc/rune4python.md

 One of the coolest features of Rune is its safe yet high performance memory management.
 All data is stored in dynamic arrays or on the stack.
-These arrays are not fixed like memory retured by malloc, and are occasionally compacted to recover freed memory.
+These arrays are not fixed like memory returned by malloc, and are occasionally compacted to recover freed memory.
 Top level objects are reference counted, and may not be in pointer-loops with other reference counted objects..

 Most objects should be in cascade-delete relationships.
-These objects have no need for reference coutning: they will be destroyed when one of their cascade-delete parents is destroyed.
+These objects have no need for reference counting: they will be destroyed when one of their cascade-delete parents is destroyed.
 Cascade-delete objects can safely be in relationship loops.

-This scheme offers memory safefty like Rust, with improved performance, and without the no-poiner-loop (other than in "unsafe" code) restriction.
+This scheme offers memory safety like Rust, with improved performance, and without the no-pointer-loop (other than in "unsafe" code) restriction.

 ## Generators